jonkwheeler/styled-velocity-emotion/README.md

 Styled-Velocity with Emotion, a React-based styled prop and UI library to increase your velocity and help build your Design System.

+This package is based upon the learnings of my other package called `styled-velocity` which used `styled-components` under the hood.
+This time around I have switched to using the emotion api, and I also reduced the bundle size by about 80%, as well as the runtime.

 ## Install

 ```js